botlabs-gg/yagpdb/status/README.md

-Status plugin for yagpdb, will show bot stats such as number of connected servers and others
+## Status plugin for yagpdb

+will show bot stats such as number of connected servers and others